Showing Collections: 81 - 100 of 101

 Tilghman Blazer Papers

-The Tilghman Blazer Papers, 1864-1892, contains two notebooks, both of which are in fairly good condition.
+This collection consists of two notebooks that Tilghman Blazer kept between 1864 and 1892.
 The first details his military experience as a member of Company K of the 8th Tennessee Volunteer Infantry (Union) in Georgia and Tennessee during 1864, and the second contains classroom rosters and business transactions written after his return to Cocke County, Tenn.

 W. M. Creamer Letter

 This collection consists of a letter, dated February 24, 1863 from Camp Cripplecrick, Tenn., from W. M. Creamer of the 90th Ohio Infantry to his cousin, M. C. Creamer.
-He discusses his religious beliefs as well as Captain Robert O. Caddy's treatment of sick young boys in Nashville.
+The author discusses his religious beliefs as well as Captain Robert O. Caddy's treatment of sick young boys in Nashville.

 Watson B. Smith Letters